dhlee3146/Group-5/G5_project1.md

 # 📌 Limitation
 + When conducting learning through games, we often encountered errors.
-+ But errors did not occur in the flashcard function, the main function of this tool.
++ However, errors did not occur in the flashcard function, the main function of this tool.
 + Errors encountered before starting game activities could be resolved by refreshing the page, allowing normal game activities to begin.